dylanlrrb/Please-Contain-Yourself/1-Installation_and_Intro/README.md

 Like I mentioned before, in the command 'docker run hello-world'; 'hello-world' is the name of an image that you spun up a new container with.
 It is that container which actually ran and logged that message to the console.

-- [ ] There were two effects running 'docker run hello-world'; the first is that it downloaded the 'hello-world' image from Dockerhub onto your machine.
+- [ ] There were two effects of running 'docker run hello-world'; the first is that it downloaded the 'hello-world' image from Dockerhub onto your machine.
 Run `docker images` to view the images that are cached on your machine.
 You should see:

 ![dockerimages](https://github.com/dylanlrrb/P-C-Y-Assets/blob/master/1/dockerimages.png?raw=true)